akamai/terraform-provider-akamai/docs/guides/faq.md

 If you have an existing property you would like to migrate to Terraform we recommend the following process:

 1. Export your rules.json from your existing property (using the API, CLI, or Control Center)
-2. Create a terraform configuration that pulls in the rules.json
+2. Create a Terraform configuration that pulls in the rules.json
 3. Assign a temporary hostname for testing (hint: you can use the edge hostname as the public hostname to allow testing without changing any DNS)
 4. Activate the property and test thoroughly
 5. Once testing has concluded successfully, update the configuration to assign the production public hostnames
 6. Activate again

 Once this second activation completes Akamai will automatically route all traffic to the new property and will deactivate the original property entirely if all hostnames are no longer pointed at it.

 Since Terraform assumes it is the de-facto state for any resource it leverages, we strongly recommend creating a new property based off an existing rules.json tree when starting with the provider to mitigate any risks to existing setups.

 ## Dynamic Rule Trees Using Templates

-If you wish to inject terraform data into your rules.json, for example an origin address, you should use rules templates to do so.
-It has many benefits over Terraform templates in that is supports recursion and PMCLI templates:
+If you wish to inject Terraform interpolations into your rules.json, for example an origin address, you should use rules templates to do so.  akamai_property_rules_template data source has many benefits including recursive variable replacement and the ability to directly consume Property Manager CLI snippet templates:

 More advanced users want different properties to use different rule sets.
 This can be done by maintaining a base rule set and then importing individual rule sets.
 To do this we first create a directory structure - something like:

 ```dir
 rules/main.json